aslafy-z/conventional-pr-title-action/README.md

 ### `preset`

 **Required** Conventional changelog preset.
-Default `"conventional-changelog-angular"`.
+Default `"conventional-changelog-conventionalcommits@5.0.0"`.

 ### `target-url`

 **Optional** URL to be used when linking the "Details" in the actions overview.
-Default `"https://github.com/aslafy-z/conventional-pr-title-action"`.
+Default `"https://www.conventionalcommits.org/en/v1.0.0/#summary"`.

 ## Outputs